General Tips for Modifications:

 Push-ups:

-Modification: Perform on fists or use dumbbells as handles to keep wrists neutral.
+Modification: Perform on fists or use dumbbells as handles to keep wrists neutral (only choose dumbbells that are flat on the edges so they won’t roll)

 Bent-over Rows: